Mean curvature interface limit from Glauber+Zero-range interacting particles: A `Boltzmann-Gibbs' principle: Proof of Theorem

 \subsection{Main estimates}

 We now estimate the remaining portions of $\sum_{x\in \T^d_N} f_x$.
-In Subsection \ref{bound on concentration}, we show that $f_x$ is in a sense close to its conditional mean given the local density of particles.
-In Subsection \ref{equivalence section}, we estimate this conditional mean.
+In Section \ref{bound on concentration}, we show that $f_x$ is in a sense close to its conditional mean given the local density of particles.
+In Section \ref{equivalence section}, we estimate this conditional mean.